-The Glen is an enclosed stretch of forested land within the Great Gorge of northern Niagara, between Niagara Falls and the Botanic Gardens.
+The Glen is an enclosed stretch of forested land within the Great Gorge, between Niagara Falls and the Botanical Gardens.
 It’s a living and breathing example of the type of forest that once covered much of the Niagara region, and is rich in both flora and fauna.
 Nature enthusiasts and hikers will find no better place in Niagara to spend a day.

 The Niagara River and the constant force of the water flowing from the Great Lakes has been shaping the land for thousands of years.
 The constantly changing shape of the Niagara Gorge and the river have left pockets of land rich in natural growth – including the reserve known as the Niagara Glen.

-It’s rugged terrain, with elevation changes ranging to 60 metres, and the tracks are well-maintained and the Niagara Glen Nature Centre itself is easily accessible.
+It’s rugged terrain, with elevation changes ranging to 60 metres, well-maintained paths and the Niagara Glen Nature Centre, which is easily accessible.
 The centre features local art and wood carvings as well as serving as a service point for supplies, permits and general information.
 Guided tours also regularly depart from the centre to cover the major locations within the Glen.

-The Glen stretches along the current course of the river, and thus offers plenty of vantage points to see the rapids that characterise this stretch of water.
+The Glen stretches along the current course of the river, and features 4 kilometres of trails and paths to explore.
+There are plenty of vantage points along the way to see the rapids that characterize this stretch of water, as well as pristine Carolinian Forest, and geological formations that are prehistoric.
 The Great Gorge has forced the water into a right-angle turn here, creating the Niagara Whirlpool – a centrepiece of the natural variety the area has to offer.
 The Whirlpool jet boats travel the rapids along the Glen’s share of the river, offering thrill-seekers the change to experience the rapids up close.